-ACTION 2.4 TRIAL PEDESTRIAN STREETS TRIAL PEDESTRIAN STREETS Diagnosis The volume of traffic and high frequency bus routes on Beaufort Street makes it difficult to host events and gatherings.
+ACTION 2.4 TRIAL PEDESTRIAN STREETS Diagnosis The volume of traffic and high frequency bus routes on Beaufort Street makes it difficult to host events and gatherings.
 At the same time, there are a number of side streets off Beaufort Street within the Town Centre that carry significantly less traffic and have activated tenancies that would suit a more pedestrian oriented streetscape.
 Analysis There is an opportunity to investigate and trial the pedestrianisation of key activated streets, including Grosvenor Road and Barlee Street.
 Trials can be undertaken to close these streets to understand if these spaces are suitable for a more permanent transformation of implementing a shared space similar to Leederville Village Square.
 Solution Trial pedestrianisation of Grosvenor Road and Barlee Street.

-ACTION 2.5 40 KM/H SPEED LIMIT ZONE Diagnosis The variable speed limit in the Town Centre does not support the night time economy.
-Analysis In 2009 Main Roads introduced a Variable Speed Limit zone on Beaufort Street between Lincoln Street and Walcott Street.
-Electronic signs display a 40km/h speed limit during peak pedestrian periods, Sunday-Thursday: 7:30am-10pm and Friday and Saturday: 7:30am-1am.
-Removal of the variable speed limit to formalise Beaufort Street from Lincoln Street to Queens Crescent as a 40km/h zone will further support the Town Centre, which has a night time economy that extends later than the current variable speed limit times to improve pedestrian safety at all hours.
-Solution Advocate to Main Roads to formalise 40km/h along Beaufort Street.
+ACTION 2.5 40 KM/H SPEED LIMIT ZONE Diagnosis The variable speed limit in the Town Centre does not support the Diagnosis night time economy.
+In 2009 Main Roads introduced a Variable Speed Limit zone on Beaufort Street between Lincoln Street and Walcott Street.
+Electronic signs display a 40km/h speed limit during peak pedestrian periods, Sunday-Thursday: 7:30am-10pm and Friday and Analysis Saturday: 7:30am-1am.
+Allalysis Removal of the variable speed limit to formalise Beaufort Street from Lincoln Street to Queens Crescent as a 40km/h zone will further support the Town Centre, which has a night time economy that extends later than the current variable speed limit times to improve pedestrian safety at all hours.
+Solution Advocate to Main Roads to formalise 40km/h along Beaufort Street. -

+ACTION 2.6 ON-DEMAND TRANSPORT IMPROVEMENTS

+Diagnosis

-ACTION 2.7 WAYFINDING STRATEGY ACTION 2.6 ON-DEMAND TRANSPORT IMPROVEMENTS On-demand transport drop off and pick up points are becoming Wayfinding in Vincent's town centres is cluttered, Diagnosis Diagnosis increasingly congested along Beaufort Street. unclear and limited.
-The Beaufort Street area is identified as a high demand location Wayfinding is a critical component to the legibility and walkability for on-demand transport during peak hour commute periods, as of a place.
-Wayfinding can help determine how people decide well as on Friday and Saturday evenings, and Saturday and Sunday to move through spaces.
-The decisions people make when mornings1.
-There is currently only one designated on-demand moving through places are guided by architecture, urban design, transport drop off and pick up point adjacent the Queens Hotel. landmarks and views.
-This has become increasingly congested as the use of on-demand services have increased, particularly during key times that also Wayfinding in Vincent's Town Centres has significant room for correlate with activated/busy times within the Town Centre. improvement.
-An over proliferation of signage and styles compete for attention and can result in confusion.
-Moreover, the previous As the Town Centre continues to accommodate mixed-use Wayfinding Signage Strategy (2012) has an emphasis on vehicles Analysis development incorporating diverse uses of residential and and car parking. hospitality offerings, the demand for on-demand transport will likely continue to increase.
-The limited availability of designated A Wayfinding Strategy should be prepared to: Analysis pick up and drop off points for on-demand transport vehicles, Create a comprehensive, clear and consistent visual results in vehicles double parking while loading and unloading communication system with concise messaging; passengers, increasing congestion, and impacting the pedestrian · Only include the information that is relevant to the space, amenity in the Town Centre. location and navigation path; and Focus on active transportation mode users, particularly There is an opportunity to improve the designated on-demand pedestrians. pick up and drop off point adjacent the Queens Hotel on the eastern side of Beaufort Street, between Harold Street and Mary Solution Develop a city wide Wayfinding Strategy.
-Street, while investigating the potential to incorporate another pick up and drop off point on the western side of Beaufort Street.
+On-demand transport drop off and pick up points are becoming increasingly congested along Beaufort Street.

+The Beaufort Street area is identified as a high demand location for on-demand transport during peak hour commute periods, as well as on Friday and Saturday evenings, and Saturday and Sunday mornings1.
+There is currently only one designated on-demand transport drop off and pick up point adjacent the Queens Hotel.
+This has become increasingly congested as the use of on-demand services have increased, particularly during key times that also correlate with activated/busy times within the Town Centre.

+Analysis

+As the Town Centre continues to accommodate mixed-use development incorporating diverse uses of residential and hospitality offerings, the demand for on-demand transport will likely continue to increase.
+The limited availability of designated pick up and drop off points for on-demand transport vehicles, results in vehicles double parking while loading and unloading passengers, increasing congestion, and impacting the pedestrian amenity in the Town Centre.

+There is an opportunity to improve the designated on-demand pick up and drop off point adjacent the Queens Hotel on the eastern side of Beaufort Street, between Harold Street and Mary Street, while investigating the potential to incorporate another pick up and drop off point on the western side of Beaufort Street.
 Increasing the number of designated points and improving the design of those existing will minimise congestion during peak times and improve the Town Centre visitor experience.

+Solution

-Improve the on-demand transport drop off and pick up point Solution adjacent the Queens Hotel and investigate the potential to incorporate another on the western side of Beaufort Street.
+Improve the on-demand transport drop off and pick up point adjacent the Queens Hotel and investigate the potential to incorporate another on the western side of Beaufort Street.